 History of Yuan Dynasty 1279–1368

-Before the Yuan dynasty, Han people ruled China.
+Before the Yuan Dynasty, Han people ruled China.
 Han refers to the majority ethnic group in China.
-At least from the Han dynasty onward, Mongols from the north tried to invade China repeatedly.
-They finally succeeded and established the Yuan dynasty in 1279.
+Since the Han Dynasty, Mongolian from the north had tried to invade China repeatedly.
+They finally succeeded and established the Yuan Dynasty in 1279.
 The founder was Hubilie, the grandson of Genghis Khan.
 Yuan was very strong militarily.
 Genghis Khan built a Mongolian empire, which extended all the way to Europe.
 In ruling China, the Mongolians absorbed the culture of the Han Chinese.
+(Map of Yuan Dynasty)

 Genghis Khan launched long-running wars on the surrounding areas.
 By the middle period of the thirteenth century, the Mongols had conquered North China, Central Asia and Russia and even reached the Indian River Valley to the south.
 The ambitious Genghis Khan set about expanding his territory to the China mainland.
 In 1234, the Mongols overthrew the Jin Kingdom and opened the door to unifying the China mainland.
 In 1271, a grandson of Genghis Khan - Kublai Khan (Emperor Shizu) changed the dynasty title into Yuan, thus Yuan Dynasty (1271 - 1368) began with its capital at Dadu (present Beijing).
 Successfully, the Mongols conquered the Southern Song Dynasty in 1276 and finally set up a non-Han regime to rule over all of China.
 Historically, the Yuan Dynasty is a special period – the Mongolian interlude in Chinese history.